Machine Learning Accelerated Descriptor Design for Catalyst Discovery in CO$_2$ to Methanol Conversion: Introduction

 Computational methods such as density functional theory (DFT) could provide a complementary, efficient and cost-effective alternative for catalyst discovery.
 However, calculating turn-over frequencies based on reaction barriers is often computationally intensive because it requires explicit transition state calculations.
 Moreover, many other factors like catalyst microstructure, reactor designs, mass and heat flows, etc. affect catalytic performance and necessitate multi-scale modeling \cite{Bruix2019,posada2021firstprinciples}.
 Consequently, approximate methods and concepts, such as the Sabatier principle that relate catalytic activity to the adsorption energies of reaction intermediates calculated using DFT~\cite{CHE2013162}, have been frequently employed in extensive searches for candidate materials \cite{medford2015sabatier, Chen2024, CHE2013162}.
 Over the years, numerous approximations have been developed that have guided catalyst search, extending the Sabatier principle to correlate activity with more easily obtainable activity descriptors, such as \textit{d}-band center and scaling relations \cite{Jones_2008,vogt2022,medford2015sabatier}.
 While these descriptors have provided valuable insight, their usefulness is often constrained to certain surface facets of material or a limited number of material families, such as \textit{d}-metals.

 Machine learning (ML) has recently emerged as a powerful alternative in materials research and is gaining traction, with several disciplines employing these techniques to expedite the discovery of new materials~\cite{Ward2016, Ulissi2017, Andersen2019, Himanen/Geurts/Foster/Rinke:2019, zhang2021, Lan2023, Chen2024, mou2023machine, Zhang2018strategy}.
 Data-driven algorithms can analyze vast datasets of catalyst properties and performance, identifying complex relationships that may be beyond the reach of traditional descriptors~\cite{Mamun2020, Fiedler2023}.
+In the realm of heterogeneous catalysis, the ML methods can primarily be divided into two categories: mapping catalyst activity using new approximate descriptors \cite{Andersen2019, zhang2021, mou2023machine, Lunger2024} and prediction of adsorption energies using machine-learned force fields (MLFF) \cite{Ulissi2017, Lan2023}.

+Both of these approaches have significantly boosted effectiveness in heterogeneous catalyst research~\cite{LIU202425}.
+Descriptor-based approaches such as SISSO \cite{Andersen2019} and the latest generation of MLFFs based on graph neural networks \cite{Lan2023}, offer remarkable precision.
+However, these methods require training, which results in a computational cost comparable to direct DFT calculations.

-In the realm of heterogeneous catalysis, the ML methods can primarily be divided into two categories: mapping catalyst activity using new approximate descriptors \cite{Andersen2019, zhang2021, mou2023machine} and prediction of adsorption energies using machine-learned force fields (MLFF) \cite{Ulissi2017, Lan2023}.
-These MLFFs, trained on extensive datasets of DFT calculations, offer a significant speedup (a factor of 10$^4$ or more) compared to DFT calculations while maintaining accuracy \cite{kang2020, chen2023}.
-Modern Sabatier principle-based approaches utilize MLFFs or specialized models to find (global) minimum adsorption energies across multiple material facets \cite{Lan2023, Chen2024}.
+In contrast, pre-trained MLFFs, that make use of extensive DFT datasets, offer explicit relaxation of adsorbates on catalyst surfaces and a significant speed-up (a factor of 10$^4$ or more) compared to DFT calculations while maintaining quantum mechanical accuracy \cite{kang2020, chen2023}, making them suitable for high-throughput catalyst discovery workflows.
+Modern Sabatier principle-based approaches also utilize MLFFs or specialized models to find (global) minimum adsorption energies across multiple material facets \cite{Lan2023, Chen2024} providing a scalable and transferable framework for screening a broad range of catalysts.
 Although several studies emphasize the importance of various catalyst facets \cite{Bruix2019, amann2022}, these approaches predominantly utilize data from individual facets for material characterization.
 Consequently, the challenge persists: how can we effectively predict catalytic performance without limiting our scope to specific material families or facet orientations?